Atashnezhad/NLP_Proj2/README.md

 'polarity_VSA'
 'text_complexity'
 ```
-- EDA df corrolation is see at the following figure.
-Again it is observed that there is clear coorrolation between ent parameter and target.
+- EDA data frame corrolation is seen at the following figure.
+A coorrolation between ent parameter and target is seen.
 <p align="">
   <img src="Figures/plot_03_26.png" >
 </p>

-- Three set of data frames were prepared including count-vectorized texts, EDA data frame and, merged count-vectorized text and EDA data.
+Three set of data frames were prepared including count-vectorized texts, EDA data frame and, merged count-vectorized text and EDA data.

 **Modeling-ML algorithms:**

-- Several ML algorithms applied to three sets of the data frames.
 - Logistic Regression, Gradient Boosting Classifier and, MLP Classifier were applied.
-- Models were grid searched using parallel computing to achieve the highest speed.
+Algorithms were grid-searched to find the best hyper-parameters and improve the accuracy.
 - The voting system included three best models along with hyper-parameters were applied which results in maximum accuracy of 96%.
 - It was observed that using only vectorized text results in lower accuracy compared to the EDA data set.
 Also using merged data set results in top accuracy.
 - Check out the following confusion matrixes.
 The left one is using Logistic Regression on vectorized data while at the right the Soft voting model used on All_df.